 What are the obligations of companies?

-Companies that are required to set up an internal reporting channel must comply with several obligations under the new law, such as:
+The new law requires companies to set up an internal reporting channel and comply with several obligations, such as:

 • Setting up the channel and designating the operator;